Amazon Redshift Architecture Basics: Understanding Core Data Warehouse Design

 2024Lakehouse integration and AI-driven analytics

-2025Unified analytics platforms combining multiple data sources
+2025Unified analytics platforms across multiple data sources

 Laws and Policies Affecting Cloud Data Warehousing